 - Fill the tart shells 90% of the way and bake for 12 mins or until blistered

-- Cool for 5 minutes, unmould and enjoy!
+- Cool for 5 minutes, unmould, and place on a wire rack

 Keywords: egg tart, Portuguese, Macau, custard tart, dan tat, pastry, puff pastry